AI Data Sources Component

 🎯 Key Points for Your CME Development Work:

-• Synthesis: AI combines information from multiple high-quality sources rather than citing single studies
+• Synthesis vs. Citation: AI combines information from multiple high-quality sources rather than citing single studies

 • Clinical Focus: Prioritizes peer-reviewed, evidence-based sources over general health information